Police Foundations

 Room P112S

-Lisa has been a full time professor in the Police and Public Safety institute since 2011.
-Her career started at the John Howard Society of Ottawa where she assisted people in conflict with the law by providing supervision to individuals while on judicial release, reintegration support when leaving a custodial sentence and helped secure housing and other basic needs during their transition back to the community.
-Her career allowed her to work with the police, the courts, correctional institutions and the community.
-Lisa graduated from Carleton University (Bachelors of Arts, 2012) and Algonquin College (Correctional Worker Program, 2005).
-In 2013, she has awarded the Chris Warburton Award of Excellence, an Algonquin College Employee Team Award and in 2014 and 2017, she was nominated by her students and recognized by the Student’s Association for excellence in teaching.
+Lisa is a full time professor in the Police Foundations program.
+Her criminal justice career started at the John Howard Society of Ottawa where she assisted people in conflict with the law by providing supervision and support to individuals while on bail, reintegration support when leaving prison, and general community support to marginalized and vulnerable individuals.
+Her career allowed her to work with the police, courts, correctional institutions, and the community.
+Lisa graduated from Carleton University (BA Sociology) and Algonquin College (Correctional Worker Program).
+She has been recognized for her college community engagement with the Chris Warburton Award of Excellence from the Student’s Association, an Algonquin College Employee Team Award, and has been nominated by her students and recognized by the Student’s Association for excellence in teaching.
+She is passionate about community engagement and currently volunteers with CoSA, and Family Services Ottawa.